 There’s also crowdfunding

-More and more first time small businesses are turning to crowdfunding.
-This works by spreading the risk of investing in their business across a lot of investors who contribute just a small amount each.
+More and more first time small businesses are turning to this method of raising money for their business, but what is crowdfunding? .
+Well, it works by spreading the risk of investing in a business across a lot of investors who contribute just a small amount each.

 It’s quite straightforward.
 There are two main types of crowdfunding which may be helpful to you as a first time small business owner.